MikeHeiber/Ising_OPV/README.md

 However, this software tool is still under development, and as such, there may still be bugs that need to be fixed.
 Please report any bugs or submit feature requests in the [Issues](https://github.com/MikeHeiber/Ising_OPV/issues) section.

-Public API documentation for the Ising_OPV package is still under development and can be viewed [here](https://mikeheiber.github.io/Ising_OPV/).

 #### Continuous Integration and Testing Status:

 Ising_OPV is currently being tested on [Ubuntu](https://www.ubuntu.com/) v14.04 with the [GCC compiler](https://gcc.gnu.org/) (versions 4.7, 4.8, 4.9, 5, 6, 7, and 8) and on both [Open MPI](http://www.open-mpi.org/) v1.6.5 and [MPICH](http://www.mpich.org/) v3.04 using [Travis CI](https://travis-ci.com/).